Willy Wonka: Charlie and the Chocolate Factory (2005)

 Willy Wonka (portrayed by Johnny Depp as an adult and by Blair Dunlop in his youth) is once again the owner of a famous chocolate factory.
-Due to problems concerning industrial espionage, he has fired all his employees, among them Charlie's Grandpa Joe, and closed his factory for many years.
+Due to problems concerning industrial espionage, he has laid off all his employees, among them Charlie's Grandpa Joe, and closed his factory for many years.
 Wonka announces a contest in which five Golden Tickets have been hidden under the wrappers of Wonka Bars throughout the world.
 The finders will each receive a tour of the factory and a lifetime supply of chocolate; in addition, one winner will receive a special prize at the end of the tour.
 Charlie is the last to find a Golden Ticket.

 On the day of the tour, Wonka greets the winners and the adults accompanying them at the factory gates and leads them through the compound.
+Grandpa Joe, who accompanies Charlie, introduces himself to Wonka as a former employee, but Wonka is still suspicious of him.
 One by one, all of the children except Charlie succumb to temptations offered by Wonka and are removed from the tour.
-Wonka offers Charlie a chance to live and work with him in the factory, explaining that the purpose of the contest was to find a successor to take over as owner once he retires.
+Wonka offers Charlie a chance to live and work with him in the factory, explaining that he is getting old, and that the purpose of the contest was to find a successor to take over as owner once he retires.
 However, Wonka expects Charlie to leave his family behind forever, seeing family as a hindrance to a chocolatier's creative freedom.

 Wonka's position stems from a complicated relationship with his father, Wilbur, a prominent dentist, in which Wilbur forbade him to eat any candy and made him wear a large, cumbersome set of uncomfortable braces in order to keep his teeth in good condition.
-Wonka secretly sampled some candy one day and was instantly enthralled, running away from home in order to pursue a career in making it.
-When he returned home, he found that Wilbur had moved the entire house to an unknown location, true to his word that if Willy ran away, Wilbur would not be there when he came back, albeit in a literal fashion.
+Wonka secretly sampled some candy one day and was instantly enthralled, running away from home and travelling to Switzerland and Bavaria in order to pursue a career in making it.
+When he returned home, he found that Wilbur had moved the entire house to an unknown location, true to his word that if Willy ran away, Wilbur would not be there when he came back.

 Charlie, who is not prepared to part with his family, rejects the offer, prompting Wonka to fall into a deep depression that saps his creativity and causes his business to suffer.
 With Charlie's help, Wonka locates Wilbur.
 As Wilbur checks Wonka's teeth, from which he recognises his son, Charlie finds that Wilbur is genuinely proud of his son, having saved every news clipping of Wonka's success.
 The two reconcile, and Wonka invites the entire Bucket family to live in the factory.

 Wonka (2023)

-A prequel titled Wonka, set to focus exclusively on Willy Wonka's origins, will be released by Warner Bros. on 15 December 2023.
-This will be the third major film to feature the character.
-Wonka himself will be portrayed by Timothée Chalamet.